Each row of characters represent the maze cells in increasing (initially forwards) Z direction.

 the next (or first argument) is an action.

-'action=set' sends commands to the current user, options are:
+'action=set' sends commands to the current user, options listed below: